shanep-cs2/shanep-cs2/_lessons/lesson25.md

 ## Overview

-Now that we have studied how to use built in data structures and algorithms it is time to write our own!
-For our final project in this class we are going to construct a linked list.
-We will use two different methods to implement the linked list one will use nodes to store our data and one will use and array!
+Now that we have studied how to use built-in data structures and algorithms it is time to write our own!
+For our final project in this class, we are going to construct a linked list.
+We will use two different methods to implement the linked list one will use nodes to store our data and one will use an array!
 This should help demonstrate the power of interfaces and how different implementations can give you different performance characteristics.

 ## Additional Videos